 I believe that self-awareness is the key to becoming an authentic and powerful person.
 This has led me to a rewarding process of matching my inside story with my outside life story.
 Early on, I realized that I could view challenging moments as opportunities to become empowered rather than victimized.
 And so, adversity has been one of my greatest teachers.
 It has provided me with the chance to get to know myself.

 The constant theme in my life has been the path of the artist.
 By consciously experiencing, working with, and expressing my inner and outer obstacles, I have been able to unleash my passion and use it to cultivate wholeness and creativity.
 My commitment to pursue the creative path guided me toward building confidence and authenticity.
-My creative urge has taken different forms over the past 40 plus years:
+My creative urge has taken different forms over the past 50 years:

 The Clown Years

 When I received my Master’s degree in Communication and Speech Pathology at New York University, I became a teacher of deaf children.
 At this time, my lifelong mentor, Judith Sarchielli, suggested that I take a mime class to enhance my teaching.
 I called my mother and I said, “Guess what.
 I’m going to become a clown.”
 There was dead silence on the other end of the phone “You’re going to become a what?
 A clown?
 Wherever did you get that idea?”

 Now, this was Jewel, my mother, who when I was a little girl would go to the bakery, buy a dozen chocolate chip cookies, throw the box away, put the cookies on a cookie sheet, and warm them up in the oven to generate a wonderful smell.
 When I came home from school, she would say, “Don’t touch them, they’re hot!”; and here was Jewel asking me where I had gotten the idea to become a clown?
 All I can tell you is that something very strong grabbed hold of my heart when I started mime classes.
 I felt so alive.
 I had to follow this tug wherever it was going to take me.